Originate/guide/git.md

 Conflicts happen when two developers change the same line in the same file at the same time.
 To resolve them
 * use `git status` to see which files have conflicts
-* open the conflictiong files in your editor and resolve the conflicts.
+* open the conflicting files in your editor and resolve the conflicts.
 Make sure you consider that both sides of the conflict contain changes that happened at the same time, so both changes should be present in your resolved code.

 ```shell
 # resolve conflicts in your text editor